 The Fund offers the classes of shares set forth on the cover of this prospectus.
 Each share class has its own cost structure and other features.
-The following summarizes the primary features of the Class 1, Class 2 and Class 3 shares.
+The following summarizes the primary features of the Class 1 and Class 2 shares.

-Class 1 Shares Class 2 Shares Class 3 Shares
+Class 1 Shares Class 2 Shares

-Eligible Investors Shares of the Fund are available only to separate accounts of participating insurance companies as underlying investments for variable annuity contracts and/or variable life insurance policies (collectively, Contracts) or qualified pension and retirement plans (Qualified Plans) or other eligible investors authorized by the Distributor.
+Eligible Investors Shares of the Fund are available only to separa as underlying investments for variable annuity (collectively, Contracts) or qualified pension and eligible investors authorized by the Distributor. · · · · · · · · · · · · · · · · · · ·

-Investment Limits none none none
+Investment Limits none none

-Conversion Features none none none
+Conversion Features none none

-Front-End Sales Charges none none none
+Front-End Sales Charges none none

-Contingent Deferred Sales Charges (CDSCs) none none none
+Contingent Deferred Sales Charges (CDSCs) none none

-Maximum Distribution and/or Service Fees none 0.25% 0.125%
+Maximum Distribution and/or Service Fees none 0.25%